 Back in the 20th century, board meetings were generally held in an office.
-However, it is growing more common to have online meetings.
+However, it is growing more common to have online or hybrid meetings.
 This is a more secure and accessible solution than meeting in-person.
 Given the disruption caused by the pandemic, companies are looking to the stability offered by a virtual boardroom.
 You no longer have to fly your team members in from around the country or world, which saves time and resources.

 How to organise an effective board meeting?

 The cornerstone of any board meeting is communication.
 Make sure everyone on your team can answer the questions we’ve set out in this article.
 They should know their role and the role of everyone else on the team.
 If there are any changes, you should be able to share them as quickly and effectively as possible.
 Software can help with this!
 You can make smart, secure decisions much faster with the help of board management software.

 A board portal like Convene can simplify your boardroom.
 From pre-meeting organisation to post-meeting reviews, the intuitive app can streamline every part of the process.
 With a range of features including shared annotations, instant voting and action items, you can make sure everything goes right the first time.